Transition to Abbot Beyne School

 - On my first day I felt kind of nervous because I didn’t have any friends and I felt a bit scared but also a bit happy.
 Now I feel happy and excited as I’ve got new friends.
 The best bit about Abbot Beyne is the lunches.
 You can get hot food and get it quickly.
 I hope you have a fantastic first day.

-Unfortunately, as you will appreciate, we are in very unusual circumstances this year.
-However, we are determined to find new ways of enabling our new families to become more familiar with Abbot Beyne School.
-Unfortunately Year 6 pupils and their families are not able to visit us this term.
-This is not ideal, but it is the same for all secondary schools across the country.
-Our staff will still liaise with staff in your child’s primary school to find out a little more about each of our new students so we can make sure we have all the information we need to enable a successful start for your son / daughter.
-With all of this in mind, further to the letters from the Headteacher sent to you, please see below other ways in which you can find out a little more about Abbot Beyne School.
+We encourage new families to become more familiar with Abbot Beyne School.
+Our staff will liaise with staff in your child’s primary school to find out about each of our new students so that we can make sure we have all the information we need to enable a successful start for your son /daughter.
+In addition to letters from the headteacher please see below other ways in which you can find out a little more about Abbot Beyne School.